 Used to restrict the area in which the UE performs measurement logging to cells broadcasting either one of the included cell identities or one of the included tracking area codes/ frequencies.
+If areaConfiguration-r17 is present, the UE shall ignore areaConfiguration-r16.